dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 practices, We can inspire people to strive for self-improvement in the face of nihilism.

-This art of mythology becomes a religious practices that helps us rediscover and maintain our humanity in the face of an exponential onslaught of societal changes.
+This art of mythology becomes a religious practice that helps us rediscover and maintain our humanity in the face of an exponential onslaught of societal changes.
 The episaga is geared towards the need to protect individuality and find a way to stand up against nihilism.
 It is aimed at addressing both.
-Everyone should develop their own versions of a particular story which becomes a lifelong meditation on something like Love or Justice or Heroism.
+Everyone should develop their own versions of a particular story which become lifelong meditations on something like Love or Justice or Heroism.
 [American Eros](#american-eros) is the first such story and it's centered around *Love at First Sight*, which is perhaps the most egregious first victim of our shared structuralist nightmare.

-By maintaining a personal version of such episagas through life or collaborating with others on their version of a particular story, they are developing their ability to recognize/utilize/strengthen those traits in themselves and others.
+By maintaining a personal version of such episagas through life or collaborating with others on their version of a particular story, they are developing their ability to recognize, utilize, and strengthen those traits in themselves and others.
 Furthermore, it represents individuality for the sake of itself as we approach the end of individuality.
 Individuality can provide us with drive and purpose.
 This can help us stand up against rampant nihilism's dehumanizing